 Cain’s conscience is seared, and Cain continues to pursue himself.
 Cain appears to seek the most benefit for what he considers the least amount of work, as he will demonstrate with his offering.
 In a fashion, he determines his best advantage by being sly and calculating, portrayed as wholly unrighteous, instead of maintaining a more noble pursuit and pathway.

-In the teaching of the Way, the story of Cain and Abel represents a schism, seemingly unresolvable.
-This schism is defined in many hidden teachings, perceived as good vs. evil, flesh (fallen) nature vs. spirit nature; other outlying teachings propose turning an evil act into good, a kind of transmutation, much like forgiving a wrong done to you.
-The Way teaches that this schism must be healed, often described as unity or oneness with God (Jn.
+In the teaching of the Way, Cain and Abel’s story represents a seemingly unresolvable schism.
+This schism is defined in many teachings, perceived as good vs. evil, flesh (fallen) nature vs. spirit nature, earthbound as opposed to spirit-led.
+The Way teaches that this schism must be healed, often directed toward unity or oneness with God (Jn.
 10.30), not only in understanding or teaching but in daily life or pathway.

 Even though pathway and teaching are two different things, they should not remain separate.
-It does not appear that Cain has accepted teaching or absorbed learning from his parents, and as to pathway, those “who leave the path of uprightness” (Proverbs 2.13) describe Cain quite well.
-While Hebrews 12.13, “make straight pathways for your feet,” describes Abel.
+It does not appear that Cain has accepted teaching or absorbed a moral compass from his parents, and as to pathway, those “who leave the path of uprightness” (Proverbs 2.13) describe Cain quite well.
+Meanwhile, Hebrews 12.13 says, “make straight pathways for your feet,” which describes Abel.

 Both Judaic and Christian teachings provide a vision of oneness with God, which might be thought of as the final healing of the schism.
 Jesus reflects this message of healing the schism in Matt.
 5.48, “Be ye therefore perfect (whole),” which means assuming the better righteousness.* Jesus’ statement also effectively establishes that animal sacrifice is no longer the way to righteousness or At-One-Ment (Atonement).
 It is the self that must be given over.
 This becomes a strong and final turn in the history of Judaism.

 Matt.
-5.48 in the New English Bible reads, “There must be no limit to your goodness, as your heavenly Father’s goodness knows no bounds.
-Did Jesus sow that the Father’s good deeds manifest within and without?
+5.48 in the New English Bible reads, “There must be no limit to your goodness, as your heavenly Father’s goodness knows no bounds.”

 Without uniting teaching and pathway with practice, the enlightenment of the Way remains intellectual (legalistic) and hollow.

-Abel seems to comprehend this pathway notion in some fashion, whereas Cain has no real direction, no pathway, and otherwise remains a dullard.
+Abel seems to comprehend this pathway notion in some fashion, whereas Cain has no real direction or pathway and remains a dullard.
 In the Cain series, we will observe a continuing decline in Cain and the generations to follow.

 I hope you have enjoyed this article.
 Feel free to leave comments.
 Other related articles are Early History of the Way, Cain & Abel, which continues this series, and God in the Tent.